bmeurant/technical-docs/software-architecture/security/oauth.md

 ### A Note on Versions
 *   **OAuth 1.0**: The original version, now considered deprecated.
 It used complex cryptography that was difficult to implement.
 *   **OAuth 2.0**: The current, active standard.
 It simplified the flows and is not backward-compatible with 1.0.
-*   **OAuth 2.1**: An in-progress draft that aims to consolidate best practices from 2.0 by formally deprecating insecure flows and requiring technologies like PKCE.
+*   **OAuth 2.1**: An in-progress draft that aims to consolidate best practices from 2.0 by formally deprecating insecure flows and requiring technologies like [[#PKCE: Proof Key for Code Exchange|PKCE]].

 ## Core Roles & Terminology